watsmeow/Delta_Quadrant_Known_Species_Database/README.md

 # Delta_Quadrant_Known_Species_Database
-A full stack CRUD application made for hardcore trekkies and general fans with an interactive map and corresponding database.
+A full stack CRUD application made for hardcore trekkies and general fans.
+Uses an interactive map that interacts with a corresponding database to serve up everything you need to know for Delta Quadrant exploration.

 **View here:** https://delta-quadrant-species.herokuapp.com/